RobJacobson/ws-dottie/README.md

 WS-Dottie provides **zero-configuration React hooks** with transportation-optimized caching strategies.
 Each API endpoint automatically uses the appropriate cache strategy based on data update frequency.

+Every hook now accepts the same `FetchFunctionParams<T>` object as its corresponding fetch function.
+Pass endpoint parameters with `params`, override fetching behavior with `fetchMode`, and toggle validation with `validate`—then optionally provide TanStack Query options as the second argument.

 ### **Cache Strategies**

 ```javascript